chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

 How do I set up OCPP 2.0.1 on Charge Control C with EVerest?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To support OCPP 2.0.1, the EVerest OCPP201 module must be integrated into the EVerest configuration.
+To support OCPP 2.0.1, the EVerest :ref:`OCPP201 <everest_module_ocpp201>` module must be integrated into the EVerest configuration.
-This module uses the `libocpp library <https://github.com/EVerest/libocpp>`_ to implement the OCPP 2.0.1 protocol.
 The `OCPP 2.0.1 and 2.1 tutorial <https://everest.github.io/nightly/tutorials/ocpp2.html>`_
 already contains information about the module parameters, the provided and required interfaces, and the initial creation of the OCPP database.